Parole recommended for 1976 California school bus hijacker

 Parole commissioners decided Frederick Woods, 70, no longer is a danger to the public after previous panels had denied him parole 17 times.

-The decision by Commissioner Patricia Cassady and Deputy Commissioner Keith Stanton will still be considered by Gov. Gavin Newsom, but he can’t block it because it’s not a murder conviction.
+The decision by Commissioner Patricia Cassady and Deputy Commissioner Keith Stanton will still be considered by Gov. Gavin Newsom, but the governor can’t block it because it’s not a murder conviction.
 He could only refer the decision to the full Board of Parole Hearings for a review.

 The governor’s late father, state Judge William Newsom, was on an appellate panel in 1980 that reduced the men’s life sentences to give them a chance at parole.
 Once retired, he advocated for their release in 2011, noting that no one was seriously physically injured during the kidnapping.